DrishtiShrrrma/distilhubert-gtzan-music-genre-classifier/README.md

 1. set the random seed

-# Models to be Assesed
+# Models to be Assessed

 1. DistilHuBERT
 2. Wav2Vec2